 Step 2.
 Purchase Appropriate Adapter

 A Quick Release Axle

 These QR skewers replace the existing QR skewer on your bike to make it compatible with the Coho XC cargo trailer.
 This adapter is required to use the Coho XC on bikes with QR skewers.
 Multiple skewer lengths are available.

 Out of stock.
 Available end of Summer 2021.

 A Bolt-On Axle

-The Burley Ballz Nutted Axle Adapter includes a set of threaded Ballz that replace the nuts on your current nutted axle, enabling compatibility with the Coho XC cargo trailer.
+The Burley Ballz Nutted Axle Adapter includes a set of threaded Ballz that replace the nuts on your current nutted axle, allowing you to connect the Coho XC cargo trailer to your bike.
 This adapter is required to use the Coho XC on bikes with nutted axles.
 Multiple thread pitches available.

 A Thru Axle

-These Thru Axles enable connection of the Coho XC trailer to bikes with 12mm rear thru axles.
+These Thru Axles allow bikes with 12mm rear thru axles to connect to the Coho XC.
 Multiple thread pitches and lengths are available.
 A Burley Ballz Thru Axle is required for any bike with a 12mm rear thru axle to use the Coho XC.
 Use the Ballz Thru Axle Fit Guide below to determine the correct axle for your bike.